rafaeldandrea/mole-rats/README.md

 To reproduce simulation results from the Gompertz Mortality Model, run "Simulations.R", which will source "Functions.R" from this repository.
 Make sure to add a valid local address to line 7 for saving simulation results.
 The output will be an RDS file named results.RDS, saved into the folder whose address was specified on line 7.

-Folder Health-Points-Model contains ...
+Folder Health-Points-Model contains a makefile that controls series of python files running the health points simulation.

-To reproduce simulation results from the Health Points Model, ...
+To reproduce simulation results from the Health Points Model, simply run the makefile with the command 'make' or tune experiment parameters by updating the makefile using the instructions contained within